-With the exception of the XStar, which is equipped with a fixed steering wheel, steering wheels are mounted on a tilt mechanism that allows adjustment of the steering wheel angle to meet the needs and comfort of the operator.
+Steering wheels are mounted on a tilt mechanism that allows adjustment of the steering wheel angle to meet the needs and comfort of the operator.
 The system was designed to be used by operators who are sitting down in the driver's seat.
 Standing or manipulating the steering wheel in any other manner could cause loss of control.